I hate packing!

 10. PERI BOTTLE

 After you’ve had a vaginal birth, you will undoubtedly be sore!
-What many women don’t realize is that for a while afterward, it stings when you pee!
+What many women don’t realize is that for a while afterwards, it stings when you pee!

 This is where the peri bottle works wonders.
 It helps to dilute the urine as you pee thereby reducing or completely removing the sting.